 Fig 2.
 Line diagram of condenser and heating/cooling plant loop from EnergyPlus

-The Vertical Borehole Ground Heat Exchanger - Condenser Loop contains a variable speed pump, a vertical borehole ground heat exchanger on the supply side, and a water-to-water heat pump on the demand side.
-There can be more than one heat pump connected to a condenser loop, each connected to its cooling and/or heating plant loops.
+The default Vertical Borehole Ground Heat Exchanger - Condensing Loop contains a variable speed pump, a vertical borehole ground heat exchanger on the supply side, and a water-to-water heat pump on the demand side.
+There can be more than one heat pump connected to a condenser loop, each connected to its cooling or heating plant loops.

 The Water to Water Heat Pump Plant - Cooling Loop connects to the Condenser Loop via the heat pump component.
 This loop contains a variable speed pump, a cooling water-to-water heat pump on the supply side, and a series of connected hydronic cooling coils on the demand side.